 How we do it:

-C-REP partners with the Philadelphia Lawyers for Social Equity (“PLSE”), a non-profit legal aid organization dedicated to improving the lives of low-income individuals who are affected by the Pennsylvania criminal justice system.
+C-REP partners with Philadelphia Lawyers for Social Equity (“PLSE”), a non-profit legal aid organization dedicated to improving the lives of low-income individuals who are affected by the Pennsylvania criminal justice system.
 There are three intake clinics per semester that take place on Saturdays in West Philadelphia.
 During these clinics, volunteers meet with clients, listen to their stories, and screen their criminal records for expungement-eligible (i.e. non-conviction) charges.
 Volunteers may be able to participate in more than one clinic depending on interest and availability.
-There is also an opportunity for volunteers to draft expungement petitions.
+There are also opportunities for volunteers to draft expungement petitions.

 How and when can I join: